Article I: GENERAL PROVISIONS

 Section 2: Executive Committee.

-The Board may, by resolution passed by a majority of the whole Board, annually appoint not fewer than five (5) of its members as members of an Executive Committee, to include the Board Chair and the College President.
+The Board may, by resolution passed by a majority of the whole Board, annually appoint not fewer than five (5) of its members as members of an Executive Committee, including the Board Chair and the University President.
 The Chair of the Board shall be the Chair of the Executive Committee.

 - selection for vacancies in the position of President;

 - selection of the Chair of the Board;

 - changes in the University’s mission and purposes;